bmsohwinc/my-cp/notes.md

     - They will hold clue in easy type problems
     - Maybe even in harder problems.
     - **Three number problems**
-        - These are very much though oriented, but very simple
+        - These are very much thought oriented, but very simple
     - check: link1
 2. Handling **decimal precisions** with a fraction
     - Sometimes using decimals is hard -- leads to lot of precision errors